karlosye/LeetCode-notes/record.md

 This github repository is used to document the common leetcode questions that shows up in typical coding interviews.
 I usually do summary and reviews and commit to this repository once a week.

 Programming Language: JavaScript <br>
-Topics: strings, arrays, linked list, stacks, queue, tree, graph
+Topics: strings, arrays, linked list, hash tables, stacks, queue, tree, graph

 ## 2181.
 Merge Nodes in Between Zeros (Linked list - medium difficulty)